Creative and Data-Driven

 Thrive @ Russell Sage

-Russell Sage College has also just implemented a signature program called Thrive @ Russell Sage.
-Building on our reputation in the health sciences, Thrive extends beyond the classroom to focus on bringing well-being to all aspects of a student life.
-There are lots of opportunities for students to get involved with Thrive, which embraces the same broad definition of health and well-being as does the field of public health.
+Russell Sage College has a signature program called Thrive @ Russell Sage.
+Building on our reputation in the health sciences, Thrive extends beyond the classroom to focus on bringing well-being to all aspects of student life.
+There are lots of opportunities to get involved with Thrive, which embraces the same broad definition of health and well-being as the field of community health.

 “Public Health … is making the people and the environment they live in the healthiest they can possibly be.”